Te Tuku-tahi i te Pūtea

 Every project we fund is a partnership, where each partner shares project costs and takes responsibility for the project's success and outcomes, as well as its potential impact on the sector.

-The projects we co-fund typically build capability, encourage collaboration and showcase the work that makes the most positive difference for tertiary sector teachers, organisations and learners.
+The projects we co-fund typically build capability, encourage collaboration and influence changes that make a positive difference for tertiary sector teachers, organisations and learners.
 Ako Aotearoa shares all outputs created from our projects through Creative Commons 4.0 (Attribution, Non-Commercial, Sharealike 4.0 International).

 Project evaluation: how we do it